What I do:

 My presentation focuses on perseverance by sharing my journey to become an author/illustrator.
 I walk students through the various steps of writing, editing and illustrating, and include them in short exercises along the way.
 It’s an interactive and entertaining presentation that includes behind the scenes photographs of both writing and illustrating allowing students to connect and feel more confident about their own work.
 I believe author visits should inspire and energize students to read and explore their own creative potential.

-My typical presentation is designed for grades 2-12 and runs approximately 45 minutes.
-The presentation can be modified to fit your schedule or specific needs, however.
-I have worked with large assembly presentations as well as small, intimate workshops.
+My typical presentations are designed for grades K-12 and run approximately 45 minutes.
+The presentation can be modified to fit your schedule, the age of the audience, or any specific needs, however, I have worked with large assembly presentations as well as small, intimate workshops.
 I can give up to three large-group presentations in one day and several small-group workshops on the same day.
 I’m also happy to have lunch with students and/or faculty.

 What to expect: